pabs-code/ThreshApp-image-thresholding/README.md

 ## Project Overview

-TreshApp is a **Streamlit-based application** for image thresholding that segments the foreground from the background using.
+TreshApp is a **Streamlit-based application** for image thresholding that segments the foreground from the background.
 The tool provides an intuitive interface for experimenting with different threshold values.

 ---